grincc/grin-wallet-api-tutorial/readme.md

 m/0/1/0 m/0/1/1 etc...
 ```

-Note that these addresses correspond to the public keys used in the addresses of TOR hidden services configured by the wallet listener.
+Note: these addresses correspond to the public keys used in the addresses of TOR hidden services configured by the wallet listener.

 Example using `derivation_index = 0`: